Ten Easy Ways To Live A More Eco-Friendly Lifestyle

 If you are tired of living a wasteful lifestyle and are resolved to live a more eco-friendly lifestyle this new year, you might feel a little overwhelmed about all of the big changes in your life.
 Starting something new can be stressful when you are unsure where to begin.
 Rest assured, you have already completed the most difficult step – deciding to make a change.
 Focus on smaller changes you can make easily before you tackle the more difficult steps of your eco-friendly resolution.
-Here are some easy and small changes you can make in your everyday life to help live a more eco-friendly lifestyle:
+From Denver to San Diego, here are some easy and small changes you can make in your everyday life to help live a more eco-friendly lifestyle:

 - Eat Less Meat.
 Believe it or not, cutting back on your consumption of meat can make a huge difference in the environment.
 More than 30 percent of the Earth’s surface is being used to raise and support livestock.
 According to a United Nations study, “the livestock sector accounts for 9 percent of CO2 deriving from human-related activities, but produces a much larger share of even more harmful greenhouse gases.
 It generates 65 percent of human-related nitrous oxide, which has 296 times the Global Warming Potential (GWP) of CO2.”
 Cutting back on your meat consumption is an important step in reducing the overall emission of GWP gases.
 Less livestock also means more land we can enjoy and use for recreation.
 Consider replacing some of your meat-heavy meals with vegetables or eating more seafood!